 Formula 1 Driver

 Former president Bill Clinton switched to veganism in 2011 after he had to undergo an emergency heart surgery.
-This event certainly shows anyone can have heart disease and president Clinton claims that veganism may actually have saved his life.
+This event certainly shows anyone can have heart disease (see also ‘The Best Pre-Workout For Heart Disease‘) and president Clinton claims that veganism may actually have saved his life.

 Which Way Is The Trend Pointing?